Guide to choosing the right sound insulation for different frequencies

-Why frequencies matter in soundproofing
+Why frequencies matter in sound insulation

 Low-frequency sound – requires construction and mass